-Wondering which video player should you use on Linux?
+Wondering which video player you should use on Linux?
 Here’s a list of top open source video players available for Linux distributions.

 You can watch Hulu, Prime Video and/or Netflix on Linux.
-You can also download videos from YouTube and watch them later or if you are in a country where you cannot get Netflix and other streaming services, you may have to rely on torrent services like Popcorn Time in Linux.
+You can also download videos from YouTube and watch them later, or if you are in a country where you cannot get Netflix and other streaming services, you may have to rely on torrent services like Popcorn Time in Linux.

 Best Linux video players